 Snoring & Sleep Apnea Therapy in Plano - CPAP, Oral Appliances & More

-Most people who have significant sleep apnea wouldn’t even think about it -- it’s the other symptoms that cause nuisance.
+Most people who have significant sleep apnea wouldn’t even think about it -- it’s the other symptoms that cause a nuisance.
 Extreme sleepiness, chronic headaches, inability to focus, and other physical ailments can be indicators of a sleep disorder.

 If you’re curious about whether you have sleep apnea, and how you can go about treating it, our dental office is happy to offer oral appliance sleep apnea treatment in Plano, TX.